<img src="//beacon.etfflows.com/piwik.php?idsite=21" style="border:0; display: none;" alt="">

 Another major difference between ETFs and mutual funds is the turnover rate.
 The majority of ETFs are passively managed, while many mutual funds are actively managed.
 Because passive ETFs trade infrequently, in general, they tend to be more tax-friendly due to producing fewer turnover events, thereby potentially decreasing the number of occurrences for capital gains distributions.
 By contrast, active mutual funds generally often have higher turnover rates than ETFs, meaning that their underlying investments are frequently bought and sold throughout the year.
 With that said, not all active mutual funds, or actively managed ETFs, for that matter, have high turnover.
 And overall, those mutual funds and ETFs that have low turnover tend to be more tax-efficient than high-turnover ones.

-3. Trading Flexibility
+3. Trading flexibility

 ETFs offer more trading flexibility than mutual funds.
 As we mentioned, ETFs trade on exchanges.
 Mutual funds do not.
 So just like stocks, you can buy or sell ETFs throughout the day and know precisely the value of your investment at any point in time.
 Mutual funds, however, can only be bought or sold and thus are valued (or priced) once a day at market close (4 p.m.
 ET).